Abstract representations of events arise from mental errors in learning and memory: Results

 To gain an intuition for the model, we consider the infinite-time limit, such that the transition estimates become independent of the particular random walk chosen for analysis.
 Given a transition matrix $A$, one can show that the asymptotic estimates in our model are equivalent to an average over walks of various lengths, $\hat{A} = \sum_{\Delta t} P(\Delta t) A^{\Delta t + 1}$, which, in turn, can be fashioned into the following analytic expression,

 where $I$ is the identity matrix (see Methods).
 The model contains a single free parameter $\beta$, which represents the precision of a person's mental representation.
 In the limit $\beta\rightarrow\infty$ (no mental errors), our model becomes equivalent to maximum likelihood estimation (Fig. \ref{model}a), and the asymptotic estimates $\hat{A}$ converge to the true transition structure $A$ (Fig \ref{model}b), as expected.\cite{Grimmett-01} Conversely, in the limit $\beta\rightarrow 0$ (overwhelming mental errors), the memory distribution $P(\Delta t)$ becomes uniform across all past nodes (Fig. \ref{model}a), and the mental representation $\hat{A}$ loses all resemblance to the true structure $A$ (Fig. \ref{model}b).

-Remarkably, however, for intermediate values of $\beta$, higher-order features of the transition network, such as communities of densely-connected nodes, come into sharper focus, while some of the fine-scale features, like the edges between communities, fade away (Fig. \ref{model}b).
-In fact, applying Eq. (\ref{analytic}) to the modular graph, we find that the average expected probability of within-community transitions reaches over 1.6 times the estimated probability of between-community transitions (Fig. \ref{model}c), thus offering an explanation for the cross-cluster surprisal effect.\cite{Karuza-02, Kahn-01} Furthermore, we find that the average estimated transition probabilities in the modular graph reach over 1.4 times the estimated probabilities in the lattice graph (Fig. \ref{model}d), thereby predicting the modular-lattice effect.
+Remarkably, for intermediate values of $\beta$, higher-order features of the transition network, such as communities of densely-connected nodes, come into focus, while some of the fine-scale features, like the edges between communities, fade away (Fig. \ref{model}b).
+Applying Eq. (\ref{analytic}) to the modular graph, we find that the average expected probability of within-community transitions reaches over 1.6 times the estimated probability of between-community transitions (Fig. \ref{model}c), thus explaining the cross-cluster surprisal effect.\cite{Karuza-02, Kahn-01} Furthermore, we find that the average estimated transition probabilities in the modular graph reach over 1.4 times the estimated probabilities in the lattice graph (Fig. \ref{model}d), thereby predicting the modular-lattice effect.
 In addition to these higher-order effects, we find that the model also explains previously reported variations in human expectations at the level of individual nodes\cite{Saffran-01, Fiser-01, Kahn-01} (Supplementary Fig. 1).
 Together, these results demonstrate that the maximum entropy model predicts the qualitative effects of network structure on human reaction times.
 But can we use the same ideas to quantitatively predict the behavior of particular individuals?

-\section{Predicting the behavior of individual humans}
+\subsection{Predicting the behavior of individual humans.}